 The Law Society of Ontario (LSO) is the governing body for lawyers and paralegals in Ontario, Canada.
 Its primary function is to regulate the legal profession and ensure that practitioners uphold high standards of competence and ethics.
 In recent years, the LSO has been at the center of a controversial campaign known as StopSOP, later renamed FullStop.
 Let’s shed light on this campaign, its origins, its impact, and the perspectives of both its supporters and critics.
+Just like the legal field, other industries like online casinos also face complex rules that aim to protect the public while sometimes causing tension over how much freedom these businesses should have.

 Origins of the StopSOP Campaign